|

 Responsibilities

-· Report on-the-job injuries and illnesses to your supervisor/Subcontracting Officer’s Technical Representative/sponsor and Occupational Medicine.
+· Report on-the-job injuries and illnesses to your supervisor, technical representative, or sponsor and Occupational Medicine.

 ·